 - The freedom to explore using multiple senses

 - Regular contact for the children over a significant period of time (including all year round and in all weathers).

-Our Forest School is led by one of our four Forest Leaders: Mrs Fifield, Mr Bromley, Mr Chotai and Miss Barnet who have undergone training to become a Forest Schools Level 3 Practitioners.
+Our Forest School is led by one of our four Forest Leaders: Who have undergone training to become a Forest Schools Level 3 Practitioners.

 What are the aims of Forest School?

 - Develop children’s cooperative skills and awareness of the needs of others

 - Make children motivated and encourage positive attitudes to learning

 - Encourage children to take ownership and pride in the school and their local environment

 - Encourage children to learn new skills and apply these and previously held knowledge in the context of Forest Schools and use these skills in other areas of their lives